dryingpaint/economic-models/CONTRIBUTING.md

 - [ ] Code formatted
 - [ ] Files < 400 lines
 - [ ] No unnecessary complexity
+- [ ] Commits are small and logical
+- [ ] Commit messages are clear and professional

+**Creating the PR:**
+1. Push your branch: `git push -u origin your-branch-name`
+2. Open a pull request against `main`
+3. Write a concise PR description that:
+   - Summarizes what changed
+   - Explains why the change was needed
+   - Notes any breaking changes or important details
+   - Keep it brief but informative

 **PR should:**
 - Focus on one thing